Coaching identifies the strengths and weaknesses

 Making positive choices

-Alcohol addiction can be loud, it can be obvious; vodka for breakfast, passing out drunk, hiding ‘the shakes’ that everyone sees.
-It can also be quiet, sneakier; ‘needing’ the after-work drink, agreeing to - but not seeing through - a weekend off the booze, impatience, irritability.
+Alcohol addiction can be loud, it can be obvious; the ‘vodka for breakfast’ kind.
+It can also be quiet, sneakier; needing the after-work drink, not seeing through an agreed weekend off the booze, subtle but noticeable mood changes.

 Moderation